stanbar/stanbar/README.md

 - ⚡ Fun fact: ...
 -->

-Security-focused Software Engineer and PhD candidate at Gdańsk University of Technology.
-My research centers on privacy-preserving distributed systems — trust quantification, secure protocol design, and formal threat modeling under adversarial assumptions.
-Close to a decade of production engineering experience, from consumer products at scale to backend systems and ML pipelines.
+Security-focused Software Engineer with a strong research background in blockchains, privacy-preserving distributed systems, applied cryptography, MPC, and threat modeling.
+Nearly a decade of full-stack engineering experience, shipping and maintaining production systems used by hundreds of thousands of users.
+PhD in Information Technology (expected 2026).
 I also write about how people work — meaning, identity, and why we do what we do.